sigma31/ec530-p2p-chat-service/README.md

-# ec530-p2p-chat-service
+# EC530 - Peer to Peer Messaging and Subscriber System

-A project implementing a basic Peer-To-Peer Network Based Chatting Service
+A project implementing a basic Peer to Peer Messaging and Subscriber System